 Title No. Sem.
-Grade Prerequisite Description Advanced Chemistry 7311 7312 2 11 Geometry, Algebra II, and currently enrolled in Precalc This course is an introductory program designed to survey chemistry and prepare students for further study in medical, science or engineering careers.
-The areas covered include atomic structure, electron configurations, the periodic table, chemical formulas and bonding, molecular shape, chemical reactions and equations, mathematics of chemistry, states of matter, and solutions.
-One of the goals of this class is to help the students become more aware of God the Creator by discovering the order that exists in His universe.
-Students will be challenged to not only see the fingerprints of our Creator but to also see how they can use this information to be good stewards of creation.
+Grade Prerequisite Description Advanced Chemistry 7311 7312 2 11 Geometry, Algebra II, and currently enrolled in Precalc This course surveys chemistry and prepares students for further study in medical, science or engineering careers.
+In this class students will be challenged to interpret and illustrate the behavior of atoms and molecules using the kinetic molecular theory.
+They will also use models to discover atomic structure and electron configurations.
+The students will discover the order inherent in the periodic table and use that information to discover and interpret chemical formulas and predict bonding and molecular shape.
+Students will discover and differentiate between various types of chemical reactions and relate them to the chemical equations that represent them.
+Students will learn about the basic principles of the mole and stoichiometry and will use that information to make and test predictions.
+Students will develop the critical thinking skills necessary to solve a variety of different problems.
+As students delve into the amazing details of the workings of creation, they will be challenged to become more aware of God the Creator by discovering the order that exists in His universe.
+Students will also be challenged to not only see the fingerprints of our Creator but to also see how they can use this information to be good stewards of creation.
 Christian responsibility toward each other and their work will be stressed as students work together in numerous hands-on laboratory activities.
-Anatomy & Physiology A Anatomy & Physiology B 7351 7352 1 sem. each 11-12 Completion or current enrollment in Chemistry or Advanced Chemistry GPA 3.0 or higher, or special permission of the instructor The goal of Anatomy and Physiology is to help students understand the systems of the body as God created them.
-Although anyone interested in learning more about the body is welcome, students who are interested in a career in the health field are especially encouraged to take these courses for the foundation they provide.
-Both semesters are content driven, with much of the grade based on learning science facts.
-The vocabulary of Anatomy and Physiology and the names of all of our parts require a good deal of memorization.
-Labs and hands-on learning will be a regular part of the class, accompanied by a considerable amount of teacher explanation.
-Anatomy and Physiology A: The focus is on movement and protection from the outside.
-The systems covered are Skeletal, Muscular, Integumentary and Nervous systems.
-Anatomy and Physiology B: The focus is on the internal workings of the body.
-The systems covered are Cardiovascular, Respiratory, Lymphatic, Digestive, Endocrine, Urinary, and Reproductive systems.
-The two semesters of the course may be taken independently of each other and are non-sequential.
+Anatomy & Physiology A Anatomy & Physiology B 7351 7352 1 sem. each 11-12 Completion or current enrollment in Chemistry or Advanced Chemistry GPA 3.0 or higher, or special permission of the instructor Anatomy is the study of structure, and physiology is the study of function in the human body.
+This course will spend a considerable amount of time looking at the relationship of those two things in addition to defining key anatomical terms and concepts including the names and locations of significant body parts.
+All systems function to maintain homeostasis; examples of how the body maintains this internal balance will be investigated.
+Through laboratory and hands-on work, we will create a collaborative community that works, learns, and serves together.
+As a concurrent enrollment college credit class, there is an emphasis on being able to demonstrate an understanding of the physiological processes involved in common body functions in each system of the body.